The pressure metric for Anosov representations: Introduction

 for every $\gamma$ in $\Gamma.$ Then there exists $g\in\ms{GL}_m(\mathbb R)$ such that $g\xi_1=\xi_2.$

 Moreover, if $\rho_1$ is irreducible, then $g\rho_1 g^{-1}= \rho_2.$ \end{theorem}

 We now introduce the deformation spaces which occur in our work.
 In section \ref{MCR}, we will see that each of these deformation spaces is a real analytic manifold.
 Let us introduce some terminology.
 If $\ms G$ is a reductive subgroup of $\sln$, we say that an element of $\ms G$ is {\em generic} if its centralizer is a maximal torus in $\ms G$.
 For example, an element of $\sln$ is generic if and only if it is diagonalizable over $\mathbb C$ with distinct eigenvalues.
 We say that a representation $\rho:\Gamma\to \ms G$ is \hbox{\em $\ms G$-generic} if the Zariski closure of $\rho(\Gamma)$ contains a generic element of $\ms G$.
-Finally, we say that $\rho\in\hom(\Gamma,\ms G)$ is {\em regular} if it is a smooth point of the algebraic variety $\hom(\Gamma,\ms G)$. \begin{itemize} \item Let $\Cm$ denote the space of (conjugacy classes of) regular, irreducible, convex representations of $\Gamma$ into $\sln$. \item Let $\Cg\subset\Cm$ denote the space of $\ms G$-generic, regular, irreducible, convex representations. \end{itemize}
+Finally, we say that $\rho\in\hom(\Gamma,\ms G)$ is {\em regular} if it is a smooth point of the algebraic variety $\hom(\Gamma,\ms G)$. \begin{itemize} \item Let $\Cm$ denote the space of (conjugacy classes of) regular, irreducible, projective Anosov representations of $\Gamma$ into $\sln$. \item Let $\Cg$ denote the space of (conjugacy classes of) $\ms G$-generic, regular, irreducible, projective Anosov representations. \end{itemize}

 We show that the entropy and the renormalised intersection vary analytically over our deformation spaces.
-Moreover, we obtain analyticity on analytic families of convex Anosov homorphisms.
-An analytic family of convex Anosov homomorphisms is a continuous map $\beta:M\to \operatorname{Hom}(\Gamma,\sln)$ such that $M$ is an analytic manifold, $\beta_m=\beta(m)$ is convex Anosov for all $m\in M$, and $m\to \beta_m(\gamma)$ is an analytic map of $M$ into $\sln$ for all $\gamma\in\Gamma$.
+Moreover, we obtain analyticity on analytic families of projective Anosov homomorphisms.
+An analytic family of projective Anosov homomorphisms is a continuous map $\beta:M\to \operatorname{Hom}(\Gamma,\sln)$ such that $M$ is an analytic manifold, $\beta_m=\beta(m)$ is projective Anosov for all $m\in M$, and $m\to \beta_m(\gamma)$ is an analytic map of $M$ into $\sln$ for all $\gamma\in\Gamma$.

 \begin{theorem}{\sc [Analyticity]} If $\Gamma$ is a word hyperbolic group, then the entropy $h$ and the renormalised intersection $\JJ$ are well-defined positive, ${\rm Out}(\Gamma)$-invariant analytic functions on the spaces $\Cm$ and \hbox{$\Cm\times\Cm$} respectively.
-More generally, they are analytic functions on any analytic family of convex Anosov homomorphisms.
+More generally, they are analytic functions on any analytic family of projective Anosov homomorphisms.

-Moreover, let \hbox{$\gamma:(-1,1) \to \Cm$} be any analytic path with values in the deformation space, let \hbox{${\bf J}^\gamma(t)={\bf J}(\gamma(0),\gamma(t))$} then
+Moreover, let \hbox{$\gamma:(-1,1) \to \Cm$} be any analytic path with values in the deformation space, let \hbox{${\bf J}_\gamma(t)={\bf J}(\gamma(0),\gamma(t))$} then

 \end{theorem}

 Theorem \ref{analytic} allows us to define a non-negative analytic 2-tensor on $\Cg$.
 The pressure form is defined to be the Hessian of the restriction of the renormalised intersection ${\bf J}$.
 Our main result is the following.